-Students do not have to identify as a diverse learner to benefit from academic and college life coaching, but for students with a learning disability such as dyslexia, dysgraphia, or ADHD, targeted coaching, scaffolding, and executive functioning support can be the difference between barely surviving and thriving in college.
+Students do not have to identify as a diverse learner or a student with learning differences to benefit from academic and college life coaching, but for students with a learning disability such as dyslexia, dysgraphia, or ADHD, targeted coaching, scaffolding, and executive functioning support can be the difference between barely surviving and thriving in college.

 Learn more about Virtual Hall’s Evidence-Based Strategies.